ZoharZrihen/SLOT/README.md

 ## Features

 The android app lets you:
-- Students
+- Students:
     Student can assign them self in real-time to a slot.
     Allow order between students and their respective time.
     Student can know before hand if the professor is available.
     Allow student to know thous detail easily.
-- Professor
+- Professor:
-    Professor can decide on convenient time and place.
+>Professor can decide on convenient time and place.
-    Professor can add more slot if there is an high demand.
+>Professor can add more slot if there is an high demand.
-    Professor can see his schedule and prepare according to.
+>Professor can see his schedule and prepare according to.

 <img src="/README/Application Class Overview.png" align="left"